MS Excel MCQ Quiz - Objective Question with Answer for MS Excel - Download Free PDF

 MS Excel Question 4 Detailed Solution

-The correct answer is $
+The correct answer is 15 cm.

 Key Points